 Align with Business Goals

-Ensure that your content goals align with your overall business objectives.
+Make sure your content goals are in sync with your overall business objectives.
 For example, if your business goal is to increase sales by 20% in the next quarter, your content goal might be to create content that educates potential customers about your product’s benefits and features.

 Step 2: Conduct a Content Audit